Rowan University Scholarships (2025–2026)

 These scholarships aren’t automatic—they require an extra application, essay, or are offered only to a limited number of students.
 They can be especially rewarding for motivated students who go beyond the basics of the admissions process.

-Disclaimer: Award amounts, selection numbers, and recipient profiles are based on the most recent publicly available information and past cohorts.
-Rowan does not guarantee these outcomes every year.
-The actual number of scholarships and award amounts may change depending on donor funding and university priorities.
+Disclaimer: Award amounts, selection numbers, and recipient profiles are based on the most recent data and past cohorts.
+Rowan does not guarantee these each year; actual awards may vary with donor funding and university priorities.

 FAQ on Competitive Scholarships

 What makes these “competitive”?
-They require extra steps—like essays or matching to donor funds—and are limited in number.
-They’re not guaranteed even if you qualify on paper.
+They require extra steps—essays or matching to donor funds—and are not guaranteed even if you appear to qualify.

 How many Edelman Scholars are chosen?
-Very few—recent cohorts have had around 6 students.
-That’s out of thousands of incoming freshmen.
+Usually just a handful—recent years have had roughly 6 per entering class out of thousands of freshmen.

 🎖️ Honors College